Lichenomphalia cinereispinula: Taxonomy

+Description

 The lichen makes a slender mushroom-like fruiting body with a stipe length about three to five times the diameter of the cap.
 The convex to sub-hemispherical gray cap measures 0.2–0.6 cm and has slight radial "ribs".
 There are 10 gills and 7 short gills (lamellulae) on the cap underside that are distantly spaced and dull whitish in colour.
 The thin cylindrical stipe is pruinose with a somewhat bulbous base.
 There are greenish glomerules at the stipe base, indicating a lichen thallus of the Botrydina type.

+Microscopically, the species has claviform (club-shaped) basidia that are predominantly tetrasporic (bearing four spores), measuring 22–32 by 5–6.8 μm.
+The pileus covering (pileipellis) is arranged as a cutis with distinctly encrusted hyphae, while the caulopellis features often-septate hairs up to 45 by 3–4 μm long.
+The species lacks cystidia and clamp connections.
 Basidiospores are smooth, inamyloid, hyaline, and ellipsoid in shape, and have dimensions of 5.3–7.7 by 3.0–4.4 μm.

-Lichenomphalia cinereispinula fruits in autumn in Mediterranean climate in the south of France.
+Lichenomphalia cinereispinula is distinguished from the similar L. pararustica by its more slender stature, with a stipe length 3–5 times the cap diameter (versus 1-2 times in L. pararustica), its persistently subhemispherical cap (versus becoming funnel-shaped in L. pararustica), and its smaller spores.

+Habitat and distribution

+Lichenomphalia cinereispinula fruits in autumn on soil in Mediterranean climate regions, known only from the south of France (Var department).
+It forms a lichenized association with a green alga that produces greenish globular structures (30–50 μm in diameter) at the base of the stipe.
+The species appears to be rare, documented from only two collections in a limited region of southern France; its conservation status has not been formally assessed.